iamskok/gatsby-remark-code-buttons/README.md

 # gatsby-remark-code-buttons

-Add buttons to code snippets.
+Add buttons to **markdown** code snippets.

+> This plugin doesn't support MDX.
+Example of [MDX copy button](https://github.com/gatsbyjs/gatsby/pull/15834) can be found in this PR.
 ## Install

 ```bash